Frame-Induced Group Polarization in Small Discussion Networks: Theory

+The shift in reference points caused by heuristic frame substitution can cause distribution reshaping to vary by policy side.
+Returning to Figure~\ref{fig:riacurve}, the offset between the policy and rhetorical references signifies that the rhetorical frame displayed is an improper one.
+While the members of the $U$ triad are all on the same (negative) side of the policy axis, they straddle the rhetorical reference, resulting in the $U$ group being arrayed along the roughly linear part of the curve in contrast to the $F$ group on the shoulder.
+The $U$ group therefore is subject to much less pronounced distribution reshaping than the $F$ group: $U_2$ is nearly equidistant from both the moderate $U_1$ and the extremist $U_3$ along the rhetorical frame.
+The $F$ and $U$ groups are analogous to groups who choose the favorite or underdog respectively in our experiment since the rhetorical reference of the game victor frame is within the underdog wager side.

-The spread betting context points to more general conditions of heuristic issue substitution and reference point shifting.
-They are expected when two different gambles, one complex and the other more intuitive, can be associated with the same scalar random variable but with different thresholds.
-The subjective probability of the intuitive gamble is then substituted for that of the complex gamble although the latter is the proper rhetorical issue.
-In investing, for example, the variable might be the return of a company's stock over a given time period; the policy gamble being whether the actual return exceeds the fixed return of a zero-risk asset such as a bond.
-However, group discussion may focus on the simpler, intuitive gamble concerning whether the stock's price will rise or fall; the thresholds for the policy and intuitive gambles are the fixed and zero returns respectively.
+The spread betting context points to a more general condition for heuristic frame substitution and reference point shifting.
+They are expected whenever two different gambles, one complex and one intuitive, depend on the same scalar random variable but with different thresholds.
+The subjective probability of the intuitive gamble (improper frame) is then substituted for that of the complex gamble (proper frame).
+In investing, for example, the variable might be the return of a company's stock over a given time period.
+The policy gamble is whether the actual return exceeds the fixed return of a zero-risk asset such as a bond.
+However, group discussion may focus on the simpler intuitive gamble concerning whether the stock's price will rise or fall.
+The policy and intuitive gambles have different thresholds --- the fixed and zero returns respectively.